Lemonewa/Malloc/README.md

 # Malloc
-Custom malloc implementation in C made for Operating Systems course.
+Custom malloc, free and realloc implementation in C made for Operating Systems course.